Student Health Services Vaccine Info

 Do fully vaccinated close contacts have to quarantine?

-No. If a close contact is fully vaccinated and not symptomatic, they can continue in-person activities.
+No. If a close contact is fully vaccinated, has received the booster if eligible, and is not symptomatic, they can continue in-person activities.
 See UNCG’s Isolation and Quarantine Guidelines for more information on how vaccination status impacts quarantine.

 Can I ask for a medical note if a student informs me they will be absent from class due to being in quarantine or isolation?